apache/druid/docs/content/querying/sql.md

 Druid includes a native SQL layer with an [Apache Calcite](https://calcite.apache.org/)-based parser and planner.
 All parsing and planning takes place on the Broker, where SQL is converted to native Druid queries.
 Those native Druid queries are then passed down to data nodes.
-Each Druid dataSource appears as a table in the "druid" schema.
+Each Druid datasource appears as a table in the "druid" schema.
+Datasource and column names are both case-sensitive and can optionally be quoted using double quotes.
+Literal strings should be quoted with single quotes, like `'foo'`.
+Literal strings with Unicode escapes can be written like `U&'fo\00F6'`, where character codes in hex are prefixed by a backslash.

 Add "EXPLAIN PLAN FOR" to the beginning of any query to see how Druid will plan that query.